ICF Construction: Lessons From Over 2 Decades in an ICF Home

 ICF Durability

-While the contents of the home are still flammable, concrete itself is not.
+While the contents of the home are still flammable, the ICF wall system itself is highly fire resistant.
 You have no chance of an electrical fire being concealed inside a concrete wall.

 Concrete can stop all kinds of radiation, including alpha, beta and gamma rays.
 There’s a reason that nuclear containment vessels are built out of concrete.